JRaams/aoc-2024/README.md

 ## 3. Puzzle descriptions

-1. Starting off easy with some simple calculations
+1. 💫️🌑️🌑️🌑️🌑️ Starting off easy with some simple calculations
-2. Abs + sign to calculate whether or not a report is safe.
+2. 💫️🌑️🌑️🌑️🌑️ Abs + sign to calculate whether or not a report is safe.
-3. Look in computer memory instructions string for MUL(x,y) with some regexes
+3. 💫️🌑️🌑️🌑️🌑️ Look in computer memory instructions string for MUL(x,y) with some regexes
-4. Finding X-MAS patterns in a grid of characters
+4. 💫️💫️🌑️🌑️🌑️ Finding X-MAS patterns in a grid of characters
-5. Ordering pages according to a ruleset, basic sorting a algorithm 6.
+5. 💫️💫️🌑️🌑️🌑️ Ordering pages according to a ruleset, basic sorting a algorithm
-7.
+6. 💫️💫️💫️🌑️🌑️ Grid walking until out of bounds + cycle prediction 7.
 8.
 9.